 Despite a workers’ compensation system created to promptly and fairly provide coverage to injured workers, wage loss benefits are often more difficult to obtain than they should be.
 But working with the right lawyer can make a big difference.
 At Bradt Law Offices, we have been advocating for injured workers in Northern Minnesota for 35 years.
 We have helped hundreds of your friends and neighbors, and we can help you, too.

-There are three basic types of wage loss benefits available under Minnesota Worker’s Compensation:
+There are three basic types of wage loss benefits available under Minnesota workers’ compensation:

 - Temporary Total Disability benefits (TTD) – These are benefits paid to someone who is off work completely because of a work injury.
 Generally, they receive two-thirds of their gross weekly wage.

 - Permanent Total Disability benefits (PTD) – These are benefits paid to someone who is off work completely because of a work injury and is permanently unemployable.
 These people generally receive two-thirds of the gross weekly wage they were earning when the injury happened.